Links on Android Authority may earn us a commission. Learn more.

 The cheapest device in the Roku lineup is the Express.
 It is a small and simple HDMI device that provides everything you need to start streaming on any modern TV.
 It connects to the internet via Wi-Fi and comes with a basic remote to navigate menus and control playback.

 Streaming is limited to 1080p HD quality, and the remote doesn’t have any special features like a headphone jack or voice controls.
 Nevertheless, it’s the best Roku device for casual watchers.
-It runs at just $40, making it a great entry point into the Roku ecosystem.
+It runs at around $30, making it a great entry point into the Roku ecosystem.

 If you can afford to spend a bit more, you should check out the Walmart-exclusive Roku Express Plus.
 It adds voice commands and the ability to control normal TV functions with the remote, eliminating the need to juggle two remotes.